 The follow-up and surveillance program for a person with a history of melanoma is based on a person’s risk of recurrence, is highly individualized, and can vary from person to person.
 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

-In general, physical and dermatologic examinations are performed every 3-6 months for the first 2-3 years and then once a year after that, based on the doctor’s recommendations.
+In general, physical and dermatologic examinations are performed every three to six months for the first two to three years and then once a year after that.
+However, your doctor may recommend a different follow-up schedule.
 A chest x-ray, CT scan, MRI, and/or PET/CT scan can be considered for screening of patients with higher risk melanoma.
-For early-stage disease, scans are not generally recommended for routine surveillance.
+For people treated for early-stage disease, scans are not generally recommended for routine surveillance.

-Sun protection is important to help prevent second skin cancers, either melanoma or non-melanoma skin cancer.
+Protecting your skin from UV radiation is important to help prevent second skin cancers, either melanoma or non-melanoma skin cancer.
 Many people who are treated for melanoma lead an active, outdoor lifestyle, but it is important to take steps to protect yourself from further skin damage.
 Participating in outdoor activities before 10:00 AM or after 4:00 PM and wearing long sleeves, pants, a broad-spectrum sunscreen with an SPF of at least 30, UV-protective sunglasses, and a hat help protect against further sun damage.
-A major consideration following diagnosis and treatment of melanoma is adjusting a person’s lifestyle to use sun protective or sun avoidance measures at all times.
+A major consideration following diagnosis and treatment of melanoma is adjusting a person’s lifestyle to use sun protective or sun avoidance measures at all times, as well as avoiding artificial tanning.
 In addition, if a person is working in an area where there is high UV exposure, there may be occupation-related issues.
 Learn more about protecting your skin from the sun.